jgammerman/jamesgammerman/content/authors/admin/_index.md

 ---

 I am a data scientist working at the British energy supplier [Centrica (British Gas)](https://www.centrica.com/).
-I have three years of professional experience in data science, and seven years in data analysis more generally.
+I have 3 years of professional experience in data science, and 7 years in data analysis more generally.

 My main area of interest is machine learning, in which I have a Masters degree from Royal Holloway University of London (2018).
 I enjoy applying machine learning and statistical techniques to business data.
-I have also recently started publishing research in academic journals.
+I have also recently started publishing research related to my commercial work in academic journals.

 Outside of my career my main hobbies are socialising, sports, music and learning languages.